pulsar-digital-org/test_pilot/README.md

 ### Import Path Issues
 - Ensure your project structure follows standard conventions
 - Check that source files are in expected locations relative to test output

+### AI Generates Non-Existent Methods
+This shouldn't happen with TestPilot's class context system, but if it does:
+- Check that your class is properly structured with TypeScript
+- Verify the class is exported correctly
+- The class context system prevents AI from hallucinating methods

 ## Contributing